turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

     * source celo.env
          // now these files can be utilized while in the celo-data-dir
  #
-   NOW IT'S TIME TO CREATE THE NODE
+   NOW IT'S TIME TO CREATE THE NODE (do this while in the celo-data-dir)

     * sudo usermod -aG docker $YOURNAME
          //restart
     * id (check if you have joined the docker group)
     * cd celo-data-dir
+         //now you are using the celo-data-dir
     * source celo.env
     * cat celo.env
     * docker run -v $PWD:/root/.celo --rm -it $CELO_IMAGE account new (this comand creates your new node)